IVenzon/Reading-Notes/cheat-sheet.md

 One important aspect of using the command line is the concept of paths.

+Within the terminal, there two types of paths: absolute and relative.

+The file system under linux is hierarchical.
+That is, at the very top of the structure lies the root directory.
+It is denoted by a slash (/), and has many tiers of subdirectories.
+Files can reside in any of these directories.

+Absolute paths specify a location in relation the root directory.
+They are easily identifiable, as they always begin with a forward slash (/).

+Relative paths specify a location in relation to our current location in the system.
+They do not begin with a slash.

+Here are some important things to keep in mind when using paths:

+- the tilde key (~) is a shortcut for your home directory.
+- the period/dot key (.) is a reference to your current directory.
+- two periods/dots (..) reference the parent directory.
+Using this several times allows us to keep going up the directory hierachy.

 There are many important commands which allow us to properly utilize the terminal, such as:

 - The echo command displays messages.
 For instance, if you want to know what shell you are using, typing 'echo $SHELL' will tell you.